reserve-protocol/reserve-index-dtf/README.md

 Range buyLimit; // D27{buyTok/share} min ratio of sell token to shares allowed, exclusive
 ```

 During `openTrade` the `TRADE_CURATOR` can set the buy and sell limits within the approved ranges provided by governance.
-If the trade is opened permissionlessly instead, the buy limit will use the governance pre-approved spot estimates.
+If the trade is opened permissionlessly instead, the governance pre-approved spot estimates will be used instead.

 ###### Price